utiasDSL/rigeo/README.md

 * Obtain the intersection of two convex polyhedra.
 This is particularly useful for obtaining contact patches between polyhedral objects for manipulation.
 * Obtain the distance between primitive shapes using convex programming.
+* Compute maximum-volume inscribed and minimum-volume bounding ellipsoids for sets of points.
+* Compute convex hulls for degenerate sets of points (i.e., points that live in some lower-dimensional subspace than the ambient space).

 ## Usage